DynamoDS/librarie.js/docs/v0.0.1/layout-specs.md

 ![image](img/layout-element-types.png)

 ### Adding classes to an element
 Item classes can be added to a given element by adding them as values to `include` key, as illustrated in the example below.
-In this case, both `DSCore.Color` and `DSCore.ColorRange2D` classes will be added under `Display` library item. `iconURL` represent the absolute URL of the icons for the classes.
+In this case, both `DSCore.Color` and `DSCore.ColorRange2D` classes will be added under `Display` library item. `iconUrl` represents the URL (relative or absolute) of the icons for the classes.

 ```json
 {